open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 Now follow the instructions on [Creating a Pull Request and Deleting a Branch Tutorial](mi-github-pull-request.md) to create your pull request.

-NOTE: While you are waiting on two OLE team members to approve your Pull Requests, it is OK to keep creating more Issues and Pull Requests in the meantime.
-They will all count towards your final Issue/PR total, and PR approval can take time, so do not let a lengthy approval/fix process keep you from moving on in your "First Steps".

 Be aware that a staff member may either submit a code review asking you to modify some of your changes, or accept the pull request and close the issue.
 You can see the process [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).

 NOTE: Remember to always sync your fork before starting to work on a new issue.
 To sync your fork you can follow the process in the [previous step](mi-github-and-repositories.md#Summary_of_Steps).